 Small Business Saturday is a day to celebrate and support small businesses and all they do for their communities.
 A record number of shoppers are making plans to support their favorite businesses, as small business owners across the nation gear up for #ShopSmall.

-As Small Business Saturday enters its sixth year, more than half of U.S. consumers report they are aware of the day.
-In the first couple of years, incentives got people to come in and shop.
+When Small Business Saturday first began, incentives got people to come in and shop.
 But today, it has become a movement to support local businesses.
-Since 2011, Congress has designated a National Small Business Saturday, which is November 26 this year.
+Since 2011, Congress has designated a National Small Business Saturday, which is November 30 this year.

 A One Day Shopping Event for Millions

 Small Business Saturday was created by American Express in 2010, as a response to small business owners’ most pressing need; getting more customers.
 Held on the Saturday following Thanksgiving, Small Business Saturday helps rally communities nationwide.

 NFIB data shows that, in 2015, restaurants and independent retailers saw $16.2 billion in spending during Small Business Saturday, a 14% increase from the $14.3 billion in sales during Small Business Saturday 2014.
 Fortune also reports that, in 2015, 95 million consumers participated in this event.